canjs/can-component/docs/component.md

 ### Defining a Component

-Use [can-component.extend] to define a `Component` constructor function that automatically gets initialized whenever the component's tag is found.
+Use [can-component.extend] to define a `Component` constructor function that automatically gets initialized whenever the component’s tag is found.

 Note that inheriting from components works differently than other CanJS APIs.
-You can't call `.extend` on a particular component to create a "subclass" of that component.
+You can’t call `.extend` on a particular component to create a “subclass” of that component.

 Instead, components work more like HTML elements.
 To reuse functionality from a base component, build on top of it with parent components that wrap other components in their template and pass any needed viewModel properties via attributes.

 ### Tag

-A component's [can-component::tag tag] is the element node name that the component will be created on.
+A component’s [can-component::tag tag] is the element node name that the component will be created on.